-A summer event that everyone looks forward to attending is Uzès Fete Votive.
-A few posts ago I was raving about the Fete and saying how happy I was that it was coming back to Uzes soon.
+A summer event that everyone looks forward to attending is Uzès Fête Votive.
+A few posts ago, I was raving about the Fête and saying how happy I was that it was coming back to Uzès soon.
 The long weekend event I remembered had been spectacular.
 In fact, I wondered how this year’s activities could equal the previous ones.
-Sad to say, I was disappointed with the attraction I enjoy the most– the Procession of Pégoulade — the parade down main street.
+Sadly, I was disappointed with the attraction I enjoyed the most– the Procession of Pégoulade — the parade down the main street.

 But who wouldn’t be excited about this?
 As good as it gets!

-Fete Votives are celebrations with long traditions in many villages throughout the south of France.
+Fête Votives are celebrations with long traditions in many villages in south France.
 The festivals were customarily held at the end of harvest time.
 Today you see signs announcing various Fete Votives anytime during summer and fall.
 The event honors the patron saint of the town.
-In Uzès the patron is Saint Theodoret of Antioch — the saint for whom the beautiful cathedral that stands majestically in the town is named.
-(The story of Saint Theodoret looks like something I’m going to explore for a future post.
+In Uzès, the patron is Saint Theodoret of Antioch — the saint for whom the beautiful cathedral that stands majestically in the city is named.
+(The story of Saint Theodoret looks like something I will explore for a future post.
 Stay tuned ….)

 When Fete Votive comes to town, you know it’s here when metal barricades are set up alongside the main street, Boulevard Gambetta.
-Running the bulls and horses is one of the first events — sponsored by various Abrivado clubs from the area and from as far away as the Camargue.
-The town awards coveted prizes to the clubs that are the best animal handlers.
+Running the bulls and horses is one of the first events — sponsored by various Abrivado clubs from the area and as far away as the Camargue.
+The town awards coveted prizes to the best animal handlers clubs.

-While an Abrivado looks like a mad rush of animals, riders and young men who follow behind grabbing at the bulls, it’s pretty much orchestrated and managed.
-There are stories, however, of bulls that break into the crowd — or spectators who get in the way of the “stampede.”
+While an Abrivado looks like a mad rush of animals, riders, and young men who follow behind, grabbing at the bulls, it’s pretty much orchestrated and managed.
+There are stories of bulls that break into the crowd — or spectators who get in the way of the “stampede.”
 Note: bull’s horns are covered with leather protectors, but just the force of a bull is enough to keep me out of the way!
 (Except to take photos, of course.)

 Activities for the Fete Votive seem endless.
 To be honest, I go to just a few.
-Getting together with friends for the Abrivado and the parade that follows is my own sort of tradition.
+Getting together with friends for the Abrivado and the following parade is my own sort of tradition.
 This year, dinner at Ma Cantine was our place to be.
 The cafe is located right alongside Boulevard Gambetta.
 My friends and I didn’t miss a thing!
-Ma Cantine offers house specialties during Fete Votive that include their freshly hand-chopped steak tartare.
-It’s not one of my favourite dishes, but plenty of visitors and locals love it.
-Add a bit of hot sauce and crispy fries on the side and my friends who tried it were in heaven.
+Ma Cantine offers house specialties during Fete Votive, including their freshly hand-chopped steak tartare.
+It’s not one of my favorite dishes, but many visitors and locals love it.
+Add some hot sauce and crispy fries on the side, and my friends who tried it were in heaven.

 Procession of Pégoulade